Shop

 2506 NE Central Ave, Minneapolis, MN | (612) 444-3209

 Fair State follows a unique model.
-On September 6, 2014, Fair State Co-op became the first cooperatively owned brewery in Minnesota.
+On September 6, 2014, Fair State Co-op became Minnesota’s first cooperatively owned brewery.
 And only the third in the country.
-Considered a cooperative, Fair State actually allows fans to buy into the brewery.
-Becoming one of the over 2,000 members allows you to help design beer recipes, pick products for beers, enjoy an endless happy hour, get exclusive discounts, attend member-only events, have special access to beers, volunteer through the Cooperates program, and become friends with other members and the staff.
+Considered a cooperative, Fair State allows fans to buy into the brewery.
+Becoming one of the more than two thousand members lets you help design beer recipes, pick products for beers, enjoy an endless happy hour, get exclusive discounts, attend member-only events, have special access to beers, volunteer through the Cooperates program, and become friends with other members and the staff.

 The result?

-Here you’ll find collaboration across the board.
-Which becomes readily apparent when you take a look at the taplist.
-It’s extensive and bursting with pretty much every single style across the map.
-Everything including barrel-aged English-style barleywines, IPAs, Belgian-style beers, saisons, hazies, mixed-fermentation, barrel-aged stouts, German-style beers, kettle sours, and more.
+Here, you’ll find collaboration across the board.
+Which becomes readily apparent when you take a look at the tap list.
+It’s extensive and bursting with almost every style across the map.
+Everything includes barrel-aged English-style barleywines, IPAs, Belgian-style beers, saisons, hazies, mixed fermentation, barrel-aged stouts, German-style beers, kettle sours, and more.

 414 6th Ave N Minneapolis, MN | (612) 333-3208